 Rotterdam is a city that rose like a magnificent phoenix from the ashes.

-Due to its highly strategic port, the Netherlands’ second biggest city was flattened in a Nazi bombing raid on May 10th 1940.
+The Netherlands’ second-biggest city was flattened in a Nazi bombing raid on May 10th 1940.
 Only a handful of historic buildings survived the onslaught.

-However, when the time came to rebuild Rotterdam, enlightened town planners and architects used its destruction as an opportunity to build a strikingly modern city that pushes the envelope of urban design.
+Enlightened town planners and architects used the reconstruction of Rotterdam as an opportunity to build a strikingly modern city that pushed the envelope of urban design.
 What we see today is an architectural showcase designed by the great and the good of contemporary architects.

 There are boldly futuristic apartment buildings, office towers, libraries, bridges, market halls and subway stations.
-But, as a nod to the Rotterdam’s past, remnants of the city’s few surviving historic buildings are tucked between its more contemporary creations.
+But as a nod to Rotterdam’s past, remnants of the city’s few surviving historic buildings are tucked between its more contemporary creations.

-To help you make the best of your day in Rotterdam, here are nine key sights, linked by a self-guided walking tour.
-Your walk starts at the central railway station (Rotterdam Centraal) and ends at the Old Harbour.
+You can visit the city’s key sights on my self-guided walking tour.
+This walk starts at the central railway station (Rotterdam Centraal) and ends at the Old Harbour.
 It is around 3 miles long.

-If you would like to use public transport to help you to see these sights, fast forward to the end of this post for some tips on how to get around Rotterdam.
+If you would like to use public transport to help you see these sights, fast forward to later in this article for tips on how to get around Rotterdam (-> here).

 1. Rotterdam Centraal train station

-Our first Rotterdam sight is a modern architectural gem.
+Our walking tour starts at Rotterdam Centraal train station, a modern architectural gem.

 Opened in 2014, Rotterdam’s futuristic central train station is massive, spread over 430,000 square feet under a cathedral-like roof.
 Before you start your walk in earnest, you might want to pick up a city map from the train station’s Tourist Information Office.